What Is a Pocket Listing and Why Would a Seller Use One?

 You want to ‘test the waters’ on price

-Wilcox spoke with one seller who wanted to see what their house would fetch without putting it on the MLS, thinking if they adjusted the price later, no one would know about it.
+Wilcox spoke with one seller who wanted to see what their house would fetch without putting it on the MLS, thinking that if they adjusted the price later, no one would know about it.
 But based on the guidelines of SmartMLS — which Wilcox is a member of as a local Realtor — the property still would show a price reduction and time on market dated back to the listing agreement.

 An agent’s comparative market analysis, or CMA, which evaluates your home against comparable sales and makes dollar adjustments based on competitive differences, is a better way to arrive at a listing price without messing with your time on market.
 Wilcox says she and her client opted not to do the pocket listing, and the property sold readily once it went on the MLS.